japanett/lanScanner/README.md

 Simple python script to scan LAN network

 1. Find hosts that are on the LAN passively
-2. Uses an arp-ping to actively identify hosts
-3. Scan each host to determine open ports and services
-4. Store record of hosts in JSON file, html webpage, or prints to screen

-**Note:** Since IP addresses change, the hosts are finger printed via their MAC address.

 Alternatives
 --------------

-`Fing <http://www.overlooksoft.com/fing>`__ is a great and fast network scanner, I have their app on my iPad.
-However, the ``fing`` commandline tool for RPi I have noticed errors in the MAC address and therefor don't trust it for this application.

 Install
 --------